Geoluminate/geoluminate/docs/guides/admin_guide/cms.md

 # Content Management System

+Geoluminate directly integrates with DjangoCMS, allowing you to create and manage custom pages for your application.
+DjangoCMS lets you create community-focused content that doesn't rely on the core data model.
+You can create your own page layouts, add images, videos, and other media, and create menus and navigation for your application that makes sense for your community.

 ## What is a CMS?

 A content management system (CMS) is a software application that can be used to manage the creation and modification of digital content.
 The Geoluminate framework integrates seamlessly with [Django CMS](https://www.django-cms.org/en/) to provide a robust content management system that you can use to create community-focused content for your application that doesn't have to rely on the underlying research database.
 You can create your own page layouts, add images, videos, and other media, and create menus and navigation for your application that makes sense for your community.
 These pages can be created and managed through the Django CMS admin interface, and can be linked to from the rest of your application.